Changissnz/selfinterest/README.md

 national progressivism is accepted as the general trend and the specifics in hardships due, in part, to divergences from more comfortable norms are the causes for personal dissatisfaction.
-Innovative products have merit due to being improvements in solutions, but have to be more difficult to integrate into the whole.
+Innovative products have merit due to being improvements in solutions, but have to be more difficult to integrate into the whole for a different kind of whole.